 Establishing Strong Partnerships

 Strong working relationships with local organisations, local, federal & state governments, and key stakeholders is key to our success.
-In April 2025 we are covening a Housing Round Table with key Government partners and Stakeholders.
+In April 2025 we convened a Housing Round Table with key Government partners and Stakeholders.
+The state government have established a working group to help progress our establishment.